 The good news is that with Facetune2, editing your eyebrows so they look good is easier than plucking, penciling, or tattooing them into submission.
-A few clicks, some subtle changes, and you’ve got two perfect eyebrows that complement each other.
+A few clicks, some subtle changes, and you've got two full and fluffy eyebrows that complement each other.

-Follow these simple steps and never worry about bad brows again!
+Follow these simple steps and never worry about awkward eyebrows again!

 1) Open the photo you want to edit in Facetune2.

 2) If you want to do any other edits to your face, such as using the Reshape tool, do this before you edit your eyebrows, or you might not like the final effect!

 3) In the main menu bar at the bottom, select the Face option.